 Glueless Laminate can be installed directly over most existing floor coverings except for carpet.
 Wood flooring glued to concrete must be removed before installation.

 Acclimation

-- No acclimation period is required when installation site conditions are climate controlled prior to and during installation of Muchsee Laminate Flooring Products.
-This means that Muchsee Laminate Flooring products can be installed faster and more efficiently than conventional alternatives. - During the installation period, temperature should be maintained between 65° F to 85° F and relative humidity should be between 35% to 65%. - [1] Do not store cartons near heating/cooling ducts or direct sunlight.
+- During the installation period, temperature should be maintained between 65° F to 85° F and relative humidity should be between 35% to 65%. - [1] Do not store cartons near heating/cooling ducts or direct sunlight.

 Subfloor Preparation